 OISC Courses

-One of the key hurdles in becoming accredited is passing the OISC Level exam.
-The data from candidates who sit the exam consistently shows that less than 50% of people who take the OISC exams actually pass.
-That is where the importance of the correct preparation becomes evident .
-Our OISC courses help prepare you for the exam, by teaching you UK immigration law which you need to know (click here to book for upcoming courses).
-In addition, our Mock Exam Papers help you really prepare and help give you the practice you need to pass the OISC exam (click here to find out more).
+One of the key hurdles in becoming accredited is passing the OISC/IAA exam.
+The data from candidates who sit the exam consistently shows that less than 50% of people who take the exams actually pass.
+That is where the importance of the correct preparation becomes evident.
+Our OISC/IAA courses help you prepare for and pass the exam, by teaching you UK immigration law which you need to know (click here to book for upcoming courses).
+In addition, our Mock Exam Papers help you really prepare and help give you the practice you need to pass the OISC/IAA exam (click here to find out more).

 Contact Us